Gesundes Kinzigtal Integrated Care - what is it about ?

 - Is an integrated care system of the Kinzigtal type more efficient than normal care?
 If so, does the Kinzigtal system provide at least the same service quality as normal care?

-Which evaluation studies have started so far?
+Which evaluation studies have been conducted so far?

 Does Gesundes Kinzigtal Integrated Care have an impact on health policy on the national level?